Intelix8996/cdm-project/docs/platform-description.md

 ![General bus singals](img/general_signals.PNG)

 + `Device data bus` - pins that connect to data bus.
+Signals `Write` and `Read` are also generated here.
+They show whether we writing to this device or reading from it.

 ![Device data bus](img/device_databus.PNG)